ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 			<td>
 				<b>Timelost Rum</b> (T1)<br>
 				<details>
-				<summary>Chance to shoot temporal echoes of projectiles.
+				<summary>Chance to cause temporal echoes of attacks.
 Corrupts all Sturdy Mugs.</summary>
 				<small>All projectile attacks gain a 10% (+10% per stack) chance to fire an extra copy with 0.5 s of delay.
+Melee attacks gain an equal chance to hit after a delay for 25% of the attack damage.
 Corrupts all Sturdy Mugs.</small>
 				</details>
 			</td>
 			<td><ul>